scrubbbbs/cbird/readme.md

 ##### Windows PowerShell

-Optional: for setting up shortcuts for cbird commands
+Optional: for setting up shortcuts to cbird commands

 - Unzip into C:\ so you have C:\cbird\cbird.exe
 - Enable script execution